Cory Gardner: Immigration

 In 2019, Gardner was described by Politico as "reliably conservative on most issues other than immigration."
-Gardner is typically moderate on immigration policy; in 2019 the National Immigration Forum, an immigrant advocacy group, honored him and Democratic U.S. Senator Dick Durbin for their bipartisan immigration work.
+Gardner is typically moderate on immigration policy; in 2019 the National Immigration Forum, an immigrant advocacy group, honored him and Senator Dick Durbin for their bipartisan immigration work.
 In August 2014, Gardner voted against a bill that would have dismantled the Deferred Action for Childhood Arrivals.
 He has said that he supports immigration reform in the form of a guest worker program and increased border security.
 Gardner criticized Trump's 2017 executive order to impose a ban on travel to the U.S. by citizens of seven Muslim-majority countries, saying: "While I am supportive of strengthening our screening processes and securing our borders, a blanket travel ban goes too far.
 I also believe that lawful residents of the United States should be permitted to enter the country.
 I urge the Administration to take the appropriate steps to fix this overly broad executive order."

-In June 2018, Gardner was one of 13 Republican senators to sign a letter to Attorney General Jeff Sessions requesting a moratorium on the Trump administration family separation policy while Congress drafted legislation.
+In June 2018, Gardner was among 13 Republican senators to sign a letter to Attorney General Jeff Sessions requesting a moratorium on the Trump administration family separation policy while Congress drafted legislation.
 In March 2019, Gardner voted for Trump's national emergency declaration on the creation of a southern border wall (which allows Trump to take funding from other government functions in order to spend them on a border wall).
 Majorities in both the House of Representatives and the Senate (where 12 Republican senators joined with Democrats) voted to overturn Trump's national emergency declaration.
 The Denver Post rescinded its 2014 endorsement of Gardner, citing his vote on Trump's national emergency declaration.

 Internet and technology

 Gardner opposes net neutrality, calling the regulations "brazen abuse of power and overreach."
 On May 16, 2018, he voted against The Congressional Review Act, a bill to reinstate net neutrality.
 In March 2017, Gardner voted for the Broadband Consumer Privacy Proposal, which repealed the FCC's internet privacy rules and allowed internet service providers to sell customers' browsing history without their permission.
 In May 2020, Gardner voted for an amendment co-sponsored by Senators Steve Daines and Ron Wyden that would have required federal intelligence and law enforcement agencies to obtain federal court warrants when collecting web search engine data from American citizens, nationals, or residents under the Foreign Intelligence Surveillance Act (FISA).